dhuang1105/Theta_Tau-Google-Apps-Script-file-sorter/README.md

 # Theta-Tau-Drive-Google-Apps-Script-file-sorter

-This project is a **Google Apps Script automation** built for the Theta Tau Engineering Fraternity to organize academic resources in Google Drive.
+This project is a **Google Apps Script automation** built for the Theta Tau Engineering Fraternity at Santa Clara University to organize academic resources in our Google Drive.

 ## Features
 - Scans all subfolders within a master academic folder.